Our ruminants: (Our Cows & Sheep)

 Our careful production practices eliminate the need for preventative doses of antibiotic medications (called sub therapeutic, a daily low-level dose) that are used in other production methods.

-However, we believe that animals deserve responsible care and in cases to prevent animals from death or sufferings we do allow use of therapeutic (spot treatment) medications.
+However, we believe that animals deserve responsible care and in cases to prevent animals from death or suffering we do allow the use of therapeutic (spot treatment) medications.
 For example, if a mother cow is suffering with mastitis and is struggling to feed her calf, we will vaccinate to ease the pain and return her nursing capabilities to normal.
 In such cases all medications are precisely administered and the prescribed withdrawal period is adhered to before the animal is ever harvested.
 We believe in ethical treatment of our livestock and this exception is the most responsible and practical way to care for our animals.

 Do you give your animals hormones or steroids?

 We do not administer hormones or steroids to any of our animals.
-The FDA does not allow the use of any hormones when raising any pigs or poultry.
+The FDA does not allow the use of any hormones when raising pigs or poultry.

 Do you process your own animals?